-2.11 Contract Management
+2.10 Contract Management

-The purpose of Contract Management is to ensure that Council, and where applicable its clients, receive the goods, services and works at the required standards of quality and quantity as intended by the Contract by:
+The purpose of good Contract Management is to ensure that Council receives the goods, services and works at the required standards of quality and quantity as intended.
+As such, Contracts must:

-- establishing a system to monitor and achieve the responsibilities and obligations of both parties under the Contract; - providing a means for the early recognition of issues and performance problems and the identification of solutions; and - adhering to Council's Risk Management Framework and to relevant Occupational Health and Safety Contractor Compliance Procedures.
+- establish a system to monitor and achieve the responsibilities and obligations of both parties; - provide a means for the early recognition of issues and performance problems and the identification of solutions; and - adhere to Council's Risk Management Framework and to relevant Occupational Health and Safety procedures.

-All Council contracts are to include Contract Management requirements.
 Contracts are to be proactively managed by the member of Council Staff responsible for the delivery of the contracted goods, services and works to ensure Council receives a best value outcome and that supplier performance is maintained.

-Councils Contract review and extension process shall be used to facilitate Contract approved extensions.
+Councils Contract review and extension process shall be used to facilitate applicable Contract extensions.